Sickle Cell Disease in Children

 What is sickle cell disease in children?

-This means it is passed down through a parent’s genes.
-Children with SCD make an abnormal
+down through a parent’s genes.
+Children with SCD make an abnormal type of hemoglobin.

-Healthy red blood cells with normal hemoglobin are round and move easily all over
+Healthy red blood cells with normal hemoglobin are round and move easily through blood

-the body.
+vessels.
 When a child has SCD, the red blood cells are hard and sticky.
-They are
+They are shaped

-shaped like the letter C (and like a farm tool called a sickle).
-These damaged red
+like the letter C (and like a farm tool called a sickle).
+These damaged red blood

-blood cells (sickle cells) clump together.
-They can’t move easily through the blood
+cells (sickle cells) clump together.
+They can’t move easily through the blood vessels.

-vessels.
 They get stuck in small blood vessels and block blood flow.
-This blockage
+This blockage can cause

 Sickle cells die sooner than healthy cells.
 Normally the spleen helps filter infections